Hillcolin/Banking-Application/UserStories.md

 Conversation:
  - What encryption method should we use?
  - Should we implement additional security measures like salting?
- - What password complexity requirements should we enforce?

 Confirmation:
  - Passwords are never stored in plaintext in the database